Low Dose Naltrexone (LDN) …

 - A chronic fatigue syndrome study

-- They hope to do a large (200+ person) clinical trial of LDN and fibromyalgia
+- A large (200+ person) clinical trial of LDN and fibromyalgia

-are usually reportedly minimal but can include priapism (prolonged erections), sleep dysfunction (at least in the beginning) and weight loss.
+Are usually reportedly minimal but can include priapism (prolonged erections), sleep dysfunction (at least in the beginning) and weight loss.
 In general side effects are described as ‘mild’ with few issues occurring even with much the higher naltrexone doses used in addiction and alcoholism.
-Some people with ME/CFS and/or need to ramp their dosage up very slowly.
+Some people with ME/CFS or FM may need to ramp their dosage up very slowly.

 Getting Low Dose Naltrexone